huaweicloud/terraform-provider-huaweicloud/website/docs/r/dds_instance_v3.html.markdown

 	a new instance.

 * `name` - (Required) Specifies the DB instance name.
 The DB instance name of the same type is unique in the same tenant.
-Changing this creates a new instance.

 * `datastore` - (Required) Specifies database information.
 The structure is described below.
 Changing this creates a new instance.